BatteredBunny/youtube_scraper/README.md

 - Fetch video sidebar recommendations (video, playlist, radio)
 - Fetch comments and its reply threads
 - Fetch non DRM video media URLs
+- Export pagination and scraper state to continue later

 ## Example
 For more examples please look into the "examples" folder